A Second Chance at Life

 The DGA Family

 Don’t Go Astray is a small but hard-working team of people who dedicate their lives to caring for animals.
 Founder Kylie comes from a Human Resources/Marketing background and is a Vet Nurse trainee.
-Jami is a Vet Nurse specialising in small and exotic pets.
-Shannon is a Social Worker and animal Foster Carer working throughout Australia and Canada.
-Te is a Small Animal and Equine Veterinary Nurse.
-Iona is a trainee Veterinary Nurse & Abby is an administrator with a background in human patient care and support.
+Jami is a Vet Nurse specialising in exotic pets.
+Shannon is a Foster Carer working throughout Australia and Canada.
+Te is a Small Animal and Equine Veterinary Nurse & Abby is an administrator with a background in human patient care and support.

-Jami is a qualified Vet Nurse who loves working with all animals especially the exotic pets; guinea pigs, snakes, rabbits, birds, rats and mice.
-She has a love for all animals and currently fosters Guinea Pigs that need forever homes.
+Jami is a qualified Vet Nurse who loves working with all animals especially the exotic pets; guinea pigs, birds, fish, reptiles, rabbits, rats and mice.
+She has a love for all animals and currently fosters Guinea Pigs & Rabbits that need forever homes.
 Jami is Jarla’s saviour and took Jarla on as her own when Jarla needed a forever home and they haven’t looked back since.
 Jami has a passion for saving any animal large and small and is willing to volunteer her time to help those animals in need.

 Te is a devoted animal lover who is mum to a horse Crispin and 2 dogs Luffy and Ruby (Staffy x Kelpies) one of which is a rescue.
 Te loves to go camping and travel around to as many places as she can- bringing her two dogs of course!
 Te was previously a nurse in an equine clinic and worked in the racing industry but is currently working in a small animal clinic.
 Te is a huge advocate for animal welfare meaning she is continually bringing home more animals to give them their second chance at life.
 Te believes in helping as many animals as possible after seeing just how much you can change an animals life by showing them love.
 Te fostered 12 animals in 2018 finding them their forever homes.
 Her goals are to travel around Australia helping more animals in need especially in remote areas and getting DGA recognised AUS wide and maybe even world wide!!!